The commercialisation of Microfluidic devices

 Factors affecting the commercialisation of Microfluidic devices

-While Microfluidic applications offer the potential to shorten turnaround times and lower costs for analytical instruments, particularly in the fields of medicine, veterinary medicine, and environmental sciences, this breakthrough technology has only just made its way into consumer goods.
-Several businesses have sprung up to commercialise microfluidic technology during the past 20 years, with the initial intention for biological studies and chemical synthesis, such that a variety of substances may be created and analysed in small amounts to replace manual processing and large benchtop apparatus.
-Since then, various innovative businesses have appreciated the lower costs of microfluidic devices when compared to traditional bench-top equipment due to the efficient consumption of reagents, high-throughput studies, miniaturisation of components, and ability to create microfluidic devices from inexpensive materials (Blow, Microfluidics: The Great Divide).
-Some of the reasons for this slow commercialisation growth is the lack of additional training, external equipment (pumps, pneumatic fluid handling systems, etc.), hence hindering the mass applications of microfluidics outside the laboratory, especially in genomics and Point-of-Care (POC) diagnostics.
+Microfluidic applications offer the potential to reduce turnaround times and costs in analytical instruments, particularly in medicine, veterinary medicine, and environmental sciences.
+However, this breakthrough technology has only recently entered consumer goods.
+Over the past 20 years, several businesses have emerged to commercialise microfluidics, initially focused on biological studies and chemical synthesis to replace manual processing and large benchtop equipment.
+These businesses have embraced the lower costs of microfluidic devices, thanks to efficient reagent use, high-throughput capabilities, miniaturisation, and the ability to use inexpensive materials (Blow, Microfluidics: The Great Divide).
+However, slow commercialisation is due to factors like the need for additional training and external equipment (e.g. pumps, pneumatic fluid handling systems), limiting widespread application, especially in genomics and Point-of-Care (POC) diagnostics.

-Many successful microfluidic businesses have been able to combine the product development and customer development methodologies simultaneously by concentrating primarily on market entrance strategies.
-Despite being a viable laboratory tool, microfluidics is still looking for the greatest applications, and with the lack of microfluidics devices with revenues of more than $100 million, many investors lean towards investing in other cutting-edge technologies with established market niches (Blow, Microfluidics: In search of a killer application).
-The standardisation and integration of microfluidic devices are two areas that need to receive more attention in order to overcome the challenges to commercialisation.
+Many successful microfluidic companies have effectively combined product and customer development by focusing on market entry strategies.
+Despite its potential as a laboratory tool, microfluidics is still searching for its ideal applications, with few devices generating revenues above $100 million.
+As a result, many investors favour other cutting-edge technologies with established market niches (Blow, Microfluidics: In Search of a Killer Application).
+To overcome commercialisation challenges, greater focus is needed on the standardisation and integration of microfluidic devices.

 Some leading companies in the innovation and manufacturing of microfluidic devices